Hyperadrenocorticism, Cushing’s Disease, Feline Cushing’s Syndrome (Overactive Adrenal Gland) in cats

 Prognosis and follow-up care

 The prognosis for cats with hyperadrenocorticism varies depending on the cause and severity of the disease.
-With early diagnosis and appropriate treatment, many cats can maintain a good quality of life.
+With early diagnosis and appropriate therapy, many cats can maintain a good quality of life.
 Pituitary tumors treated with medication can often be effectively controlled but require lifelong therapy and regular monitoring.

 Adrenal tumors that can be surgically removed offer a better prognosis, provided the tumor is benign and completely removed.
 Malignant tumors or those that cannot be surgically removed generally have a poorer prognosis.